As you all know, space is one of the most valuable aspects of our homes.

 You can safely stack your tumble dryer on top of your washing machine, in a variety of different ways.
 It is typical to stack the dryer on top, rather than the other way around.
 This lets you free up space in your laundry area, as well as making it efficient to unload the washing into the dryer.

-So we know it can be done, but let’s look at how to do it, why you would want to and what you need.
+So you know it can be done, but let’s look at how to do it, why you would want to and what you need.

 Why Stack Your Appliances?